robatron/githole/README.md

 ## About

 I wrote this to be a rough, bare-bones alternative to [Dropbox](http://www.dropbox.com/) for my own purposes.
+The idea is you have one master githole repository on a server, and many client computers that have a clone of this repository.
+The githole scripts reside on every client and facilitate automatic synchronization.
+This results in a single folder that remains synchronized across all client machines.

 Githole and Dropbox differ in the following ways: